Suggested Aftercare for Body Piercing

 • Initially: some bleeding, localized swelling, tenderness, or bruising.

-• Even healed piercings can shrink or close in minutes after having been there for years!
+• TIP: Piercings, even healed ones, can shrink or close in minutes, even after having been there for years!
 This varies from person to person; if you like your piercing, keep jewelry in—do not leave it empty.

 What To Do

-• Wash your hands prior to touching the piercing; leave it alone except when cleaning.
-During healing, it is not necessary to rotate your jewelry.
+• Wash your hands prior to touching the piercing; leave the piercing alone except when cleaning.

 • Make sure your bedding is washed and changed regularly.
 Wear clean, comfortable, breathable clothing that protects your piercing while you are sleeping.